jonlpersson/ed-latimore/site/_drafts/how-to-be-a-man-the-9-qualities-of-masculinity.md

 A woman, by virtue of existing, already has a biological use.
 She is here to carry life and nurse it for the short time after it arrives.
 A man can’t do that.

 This is not to say that it’s women’s only purpose.
-Only to show that women come with a built-in purpose already.
-Most men, on the other hand, aren’t necessary so they must make themselves necessary.
+Only to show that women come with a built-in purpose that is vital to the continuation of life.
+And while yes, you need men *and*&nbsp;women, each woman can only carry one child at a time while a man can impregnate thousands at once.&nbsp;

+Most men aren't even biologically necessary for life to continue.
+Men don't come with a purpose.
+We must make ourselves necessary.

 This is why men are drafted in wars and the idea was always “women and children first” when it came to dealing with evacuation from dangerous situations.
 Men have to make themselves useful because they come into this world useless.

 It doesn’t matter what you learn how to do.
 All that matters is that you have skills that can be used to generate income.
 This is the most important measure of your skills and abilities in the modern age.

 Prior to the digital age, a man’s utility was determined by his ability to survive.
 While those skills are still important, the scope of survivability has changed.

 Now the world relies heavily on computers, the service sector, and entertainment.
 Being able to make a living without dishonesty or harming others is an important part of being a man.

 ## Relationships